redis/redis-doc/commands/zrem.md

 O(log(N)) with N being the number of elements in the sorted set.

-Removes the `member` from the sorted set stored at `key`.
-If `member` is not a member of the sorted set, no operation is performed.
+Removes the specified members from the sorted set stored at `key`.
+Non existing members are ignored.

 An error is returned when `key` exists and does not hold a sorted set.